phiroict/terraform-azure-aro/README.md

 # Run the openshift installer
 I like to run with full debug on so I can see what is happening.
 `# openshift-install create cluster --dir . --log-level debug`

+# Things to do
+* Turn Bastion into a node to host registry, then block the red hat registry for nodes.
+* Ensure items such as blob are accessed as internal links, not external.